LiorJerbi/AutoRobots_Ex2_Part2/readme.md

 # QR Code Detection in Video

-This project focuses on detecting QR codes in a video, calculating their distance and orientation relative to the camera, and saving the results in a CSV file.
+This project focuses on detecting aruco QR codes in a video, calculating their distance and orientation relative to the camera, and saving the results in a CSV file.
 Additionally, the detected QR codes are annotated in an output video file.

 ## Algorithm Explanation

 The main steps of the algorithm are as follows:

 1. **Video Capture**:
-   - Open the video file using OpenCV's `VideoCapture`.
+   - Open the video file using OpenCV's VideoCapture.

 2. **ArUco Marker Detection**:
-   - Use OpenCV's `aruco` module to detect QR codes in each frame.
+   - Use OpenCV's aruco module to detect QR codes in each frame.
-   - The `aruco` module provides functions to detect markers, estimate their positions, and draw the detected markers on the frame.
+   - The aruco module provides functions to detect markers, estimate their positions, and draw the detected markers on the frame.

 3. **Distance Calculation**:
    - Calculate the distance of the QR code from the camera based on the size of the detected QR code.